 Complete a Free Case Evaluation form now

-Working with a Bus Accident Attorney in Marksville
+Call Today to Start Working Right Away with a Bus Accident Attorney in Marksville

-With the help of an experienced attorney, you may be able to recover compensation related to your losses.
-Since there are strict time limits on your ability to bring a bus accident claim, though, time may be of the essence, so call today to discuss your potential claim and begin working towards a favorable outcome.
+With the help of an attorney from Laborde Earles Injury Lawyers, you can recover compensation related to your losses.
+Since there are strict time limits on your ability to bring a bus accident claim, time is of the essence.
+Call today to discuss your potential claim and begin working toward a favorable outcome at (318) 777-7777.